imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **notification_action** - To check if you have configured any notification actions for triaging emails to help us make sure this setting is working successfully

 - **notification_action_number** - To check if your notification actions (action one or action two) are configured correctly

+- **prioritize_rule_action** - Indicates where user added, deleted, or edited a rule.

+- **prioritize_rule_type** - Indicates whether a user modified a high, low, or other type of rule priority setting.

 - **server_type** - Similar to auth_type, it tells us which type of account you have to help us diagnose issues better.
 Examples: Office365, Gmail, Outlook